Thank you for not reading.

 Dear Content Writers,

 Powering the computer this morning brought immense anticipation to read your many articles packed with things already known.
-A deep sense of reward from reading your articles caused an excretion of gratitude that took control of the keyboard and penned this letter.
+A deep sense of reward caused a gratitude excretion that took control of the keyboard and penned this letter.
 To all content writers, I thank you for not reading or researching and instead scribing the unpolluted truth — over and over again.

 The abundance of such articles shocks the imagination with questions of why the world remains so violent, corrupt, and evil?
 People simply don’t read the articles, proving the need to reiterate, repeat, paraphrase, and mass produce this literature rather than reading one of the millions of psychology, sociology, philosophy, and other boring evidence-based research reports investigating social issues.
 Thank you for not reading and discussing that scientific gibberish and instead retelling the truth in your articles.